LearnTeachCode/intro-javascript-class/week-1/1-4-json-intro.md

 </currentUser>
 ```

-:star: **The point is: information can't be communicated without also being formatted!
+:star: **The point is: information can't be communicated without also being formatted.
 (And you need to use a format that others can recognize and understand!)**

-  - It's just like sending a physical box or letter via snail mail: you first need to package it up!
-  - Another metaphor: to share your ideas with other humans, you first need to convert (or ***format***) the thoughts in your head (*the raw data*) into *words*.
+It's just like how we communicate with other humans: first we need to convert (or ***format***) the thoughts in our brains (*the raw data*) into *actual words*.
 (And only people who speak the same language as you can understand what you say!)

 <br/>